Nathan-Huffman/lightsabers-datapack/about.md

 * blue: force speed (ctrl), force lift (right mouse button)
 * green: force slow (ctrl), force lift (right mouse button) Unique Sounds and textures were added for the lightsabers.
+Wither Skeletons now wield lightsabers.

 ## How I built it
 This mod was made as a data pack so no external APIs such as Forge were used.
-All scripting was done through the native scripting language of Minecraft also used by command blocks.
+All scripting was done through the native scripting language of Minecraft also used by command blocks with some Python for framing.
 Loot tables were changed by looking at the Minecraft jar and using data from there as a base for modifying the game's loot tables.
 These were done by adding .json files for the game engine to read that overrides the default loot tables.
 Custom textures and sounds were added for lightsaber effects as a resource pack.

 ## Challenges I ran into
 Learning how to scripting with Minecraft's built in scripting language was the most challenging task.
 Getting the custom textures, sounds and loot tables to be accepted by Minecraft also took us some time to figure out.